chadkluck/serverless-sam-8ball-example/README.md

 Go to the CloudFormation service and click on Stacks.
 You should see the three stacks you created.

-Click on radio button next to the _sam-8ball-1_ stack and then choose Delete.
+Click on radio button next to the `sam-8ball-1` stack and then choose Delete.

 It will then show that a delete is in progress.

 Go back to your terminal window and `sam deploy --parameter-overrides MyVar="22"`

 Go back to the Stacks listing web page.
-You'll see that an update is in progress for _sam-8ball-test_ (you may need to hit refresh).
+You'll see that an update is in progress for `sam-8ball-test` (you may need to hit refresh).

-While these processes complete, let's go into _sam-8ball-prod_ by clicking on it's name.
+While these processes complete, let's go into `sam-8ball-prod` by clicking on it's name.

 You'll notice the Stack Info page.
-If you scroll down to the tags section you'll see that the tags we added to _samconfig.toml_ are listed!
+If you scroll down to the tags section you'll see that the tags we added to `samconfig.toml` are listed!

 Click through the following tabs: Events, Resources, Outputs, Parameters, Template.
 Some of this should look familiar and be self-evident.

 ### Lambda

 Still in CloudFormation, go back to the Resources tab.
-Here you will see all the resources we defined in the _template.yml_ file as well as any CloudFormation created to support our application.
+Here you will see all the resources we defined in the `template.yml` file as well as any CloudFormation created to support our application.

 Click on the Physical ID for EightBallFunction.
 This will take you to the Lambda function.
 You'll see the function's code listed here.
-If you were to make any changes and deploy the function from here, they would be overritten on the next deploy from the CLI.
+If you were to make any changes and deploy the function from here, they would be overridden on the next deploy from the CLI.

 If you scroll down you'll see Environment variables which is set to the parameters we passed to our template and in turn our template assigned to the Lambda environment.
 If we change the value on this page, just like with the code, it will be overwritten on the next deploy.